Qizhong-George-Guo/qizhong-guo/publications/peer-reviewed.md

 <li>Guo, Q., Correa, C. A. (2013).
 “The Impacts of Green Infrastructure on Flood Level Reduction for the Raritan River: Modeling Assessment.”
 Proceedings of the ASCE/EWRI World Environmental & Water Resources Congress, Cincinnati, Ohio, May 19–23. <a href="https://doi.org/10.1061/9780784412947.035">https://doi.org/10.1061/9780784412947.035</a></li>

 <li>Xu, H., Guo, Q., Chen, Y. (2012).
 “The impacts of radar-precipitation-estimation on streamflow simulation with HSPF.”
 Remote Sensing and Hydrology.
 IAHS Special Publication 352.
-Proceedings of IAHS Symposium, Jackson Hole, Wyoming, September 27–30, 2010.</li>
+Proceedings of IAHS Symposium, Jackson Hole, Wyoming, September 27–30, 2010, Neale, C. M.U. and Cosh, M. H. (eds.). <a href="https://www.abebooks.com/Remote-Sensing-Hydrology-Proceedings-Symposium-2010/12076172075/bd">https://www.abebooks.com/Remote-Sensing-Hydrology-Proceedings-Symposium-2010/12076172075/bd</a></li>

 <li>Guo, Q. (2012).
 “Hydrologic and Water Quality Restoration of Mining Areas.”
 Papers on the Treatment of Subsidence Regions in Mining Area of the 9th Sino-American Technology and Engineering Conference, Beijing, China, April 15–22.</li>